Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -n <NAME>

-    .. versionadded:: 4.19.9

     The fully qualified name of the private copy of the :mod:`sip` module.
     See also the :option:`--sip-module <configure.py --sip-module>` option of the installation script.

 .. cmdoption:: -o

-    .. versionadded:: 4.10

     Docstrings will be automatically generated that describe the signature of all functions, methods and constructors.

-.. cmdoption:: -p <MODULE>

-    The name of the :directive:`%ConsolidatedModule` which will contain the wrapper code for this component module.

 .. cmdoption:: -P

-    .. versionadded:: 4.10

     By default SIP generates code to provide access to protected C++ functions from Python.
 On some platforms (notably Linux, but not Windows) this code